 The VCUarts website got a big redesign since I graduated from their Kinetic Imaging department in 2013, and I love the new site.
 The site uses a lot of video backgrounds, boxed items with a thick stroke around them, and a sort of goofy 3D object that houses the navigation menu.
 The site does a great job of setting the School of the Arts apart from the rest of VCU’s web presence, and showcasing students’ work and the unique personality of VCUarts as a whole.
 Their RVA All Day section also does a great job showing potential students why Richmond rules for those who might not have any first hand experience here.

 Hue and Cry is an animation company that partners with the Martin Agency for commercials for companies like Tic Tac, Oreo, and Chips Ahoy.
 Their site is super simple but so well balanced, designed to have their work front and center.
 Something I really love about the site is the controlled use of color–grey background, white text, yellow accents.
 The interspersed hand written type, referencing the brand’s logo, creates a personal feel while also calling attention to important phrases.
-As I said before, their animations take the spotlight on this site, some of my favorites are the Tic Tac Little Adventures Campaign and the Creativity Top 5 Intro Sequence (be sure to watch the behind the scenes on that one as well).
+As I said before, their animations take the spotlight on this site.